 |With a further five points for each day, excluding weekends|

 For work that is submitted electronically, do not leave it too close to the last minute.
 Penalties cannot be removed in situations where the network was busy around the time of the submission deadline.
 You must also check your submitted work as invited to do so when e-submitting.
+If you initially submit the wrong document and either you or the marker identifies this, you can still submit the correct one, but a late penalty will be applied as detailed above.
 Penalties cannot be adjusted if you or we later find that you have submitted a wrong file or a corrupted document.
-A 20 percentage point penalty will be imposed as a matter of routine, should you submit the wrong piece of work or submit your work to the wrong module code, assessment or department.
+It is your responsibility to ensure that you are submitting the correct assignment to the correct link by the deadline.

 For problem sets, where solutions are discussed in module Support and Feedback classes immediately after submission, any late submissions will receive a mark of zero.